 If people don't cooperate, that can hurt these efforts significantly.
 There are different reasons why they might not be helping: someone might shrug off only mild symptoms and not report them.
+And that can lead to the downfall of the system: the whole idea is that people take part and want to help.
+We can talk about incentives to cooperate but above all people should not have any reason NOT to cooperate.

-And In South Korea, they were able to run tens of thousands of tests per day.
+In South Korea, they were able to run tens of thousands of tests per day.
 In most cases, the results were negative but of course in other cases they learned that many infected people were asymptomatic and that was a very useful result.